 Payment of Rentals and Royalties

 The Operator shall make all rental payments for the Leases on behalf of the Parties.
 The Operator shall use reasonable care to make proper and timely payment of the rental payments, all minimum royalties, and all other similar payments accruing under the Leases.
 Upon receipt of proper evidence of those payments and the Operator's invoice for its proportionate share of those payments, each Non-Operating Party shall reimburse the Operator for the Non-Operating Party's Working Interest share of those payments.
-In the event the Operator fails to make proper payment of a rental, minimum royalty, or other similar payment accruing under a Lease through mistake or oversight where that payment is required to continue that Lease in force and effect, the Operator will not be liable to the other Parties for any resulting damages or any loss that results from the non-payment, unless that non-payment is due to the gross negligence or willful misconduct of the Operator.
+In the event the Operator fails to make proper payment of a rental, minimum royalty, or other similar payment accruing under a Lease through mistake or oversight where that payment is required to continue that Lease in force and effect, the Operator will not be liable to the other Parties for any resulting damages or any loss that results from the non-payment, except to the extent that non-payment is due to the Gross Negligence or Willful Misconduct of the Operator.
 The loss of a Lease or interest therein that results from the Operator’s failure to pay, or the Operator’s erroneous payment of, a rental, minimum royalty, or other similar payments is a joint loss, and there will be no readjustment of Working Interests as a consequence thereof.
 For production delivered in-kind by the Operator to a Non-Operating Party or to a third party for the account of a Non-Operating Party, the Non-Operating Party shall provide the Operator with information about the proceeds or value of the production in order for the Operator to make payments of all minimum royalties due.

 Non-Participation in Payments